tanguangyun/ChatHub/README.md

 - 🗣️ Chat hands-free with Speech-to-Text and Text-to-Speech magic
   - Automatically send and play Audio
   - Supports OpenAI, Azure OpenAI, and Elevenlabs
-- 📥 Import Conversations from LibreChat, ChatGPT, Chatbot UI
+- 📥 Import Conversations from ChatHub, ChatGPT, Chatbot UI
 - 📤 Export conversations as screenshots, markdown, text, json
 - 🔍 Search all messages/conversations
 - 🔌 Plugins, including web access, image generation with DALL-E-3 and more